nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Examples:
 * `list contact` followed by `delete contact Aaron` deletes the contact with the name Aaron.

+### Adding  tags : `add tag`

+Adds one or more tags to a contact.

+Format: `add tag -id CONTACT_ID -t TAGNAME...`

+* Adds one or more tags to a contact.
+* Duplicates are accepted but only unique tags will be added.

+Requirements:
+* `TAGNAME` must be alphanumeric, with no spaces.

+Examples:
+* `add tag -id 1 -t frontend` adds a tag with tag name "frontend" to the first contact in the contact list.
+* `add tag -id 1 -t frontend -t java` adds two tags with tag name "frontend" and "java" to the first contact in the contact list.

+### Deleting  tags : `delete tag`

+Deletes one or more tags to a contact.

+Format: `delete tag -id CONTACT_ID -t TAGNAME...`

+* Deletes one or more tags to a contact, regardless if the tag exists in the contact or not.
+* Duplicates are accepted but only unique tags will be added.

+Requirements:
+* `TAGNAME` must be alphanumeric, with no spaces.

+Examples:
+* `delete tag -id 1 -t frontend` deletes a tag with tag name "frontend" from the first contact in the contact list.
+* `add tag -id 1 -t frontend -t java` deletes two tags with tag name "frontend" and "java" from the first contact in the contact list.

 ### Adding notes to a contact: `add note`